dannytlake/next-prefetch-bug-current-route/README.md

 -  run with `pnpm start`
 -  See the network tab prefetching the page routes, including the current page being viewied.

-See the below responses of each prefetch, taken with Firefox Developer Editon:
+See the below image for the network fetches of each `next/link`.
+This image shows that the route `/page2` is being prefetched, even though it is the current page being viewed.

 ![Prefetch Responses](image.png)